-In the Cerbat Mountains north of Kingman, Arizona gold and silver deposits were discovered in the 1860s.
-In no time at all several small towns sprang up as prospectors and miners headed to the hills in search of their fortunes.
+In the Cerbat Mountains north of Kingman, Arizona, gold and silver deposits were discovered in the 1860s.
+Several small towns sprang up in no time as prospectors and miners headed to the hills in search of their fortunes.

-At this time, these camps were extremely isolated and the trip getting into the settlements were often fraught with danger.
-To gain access to the Cerbat Mountains, prospective miners were required to take a riverboat 300 miles upstream from Yuma to Hardyville (now underwater near Bullhead City.)
-After their riverboat journey, they then had to cross 38 miles of unforgiving desert and were often accosted by hostile Indians.
+These camps were extremely isolated at this time, and the trip to the settlements was often fraught with danger.
+To access the Cerbat Mountains, prospective miners were required to take a riverboat 300 miles upstream from Yuma to Hardyville (now underwater near Bullhead City.)
+After their riverboat journey, they had to cross 38 miles of unforgiving desert and were often accosted by hostile Indians.

-In 1863, one story tells of Hualapai Indians who commandeered three miners’ weapons as they were working in their mining shaft.
+In 1863, one story was told of Hualapai Indians who commandeered three miners’ weapons while working in their mining shaft.
 The Indians then shot one of the miners.
 The remaining pair were killed when the Indians began raining heavy rocks down the shaft upon the miners’ heads.

 Undaunted by the tales of danger, the determined fortune seekers continued to come.

-Soon three mines were developed including the Esmeralda, the Golden Gem, and the Vanderbilt.
-Before Cerbat even had a post office it was named the county seat of Mohave County in 1871.
-On December, 23, 1872, the town was finally able to send and receive mail from its own post office.
-In 1873 it lost its short lived county seat status to nearby Mineral Park.
+Soon three mines were developed, including the Esmeralda, the Golden Gem, and the Vanderbilt.
+Before Cerbat even had a post office, it was named the county seat of Mohave County in 1871.
+On December 23, 1872, the town could finally send and receive mail from its post office.
+In 1873 it lost its short-lived county seat status to nearby Mineral Park.
 Cerbat never had more than a hundred residents in its isolated location, yet it did have a doctor and a lawyer.

-Mining continued into the nineteenth century but the town began to die.
+Mining continued into the 19th century, but the town began to die.
 By 1912, its post office had closed.

-Today, the Golden Gem Mill and head frame still stand among scattered debris.
+The Golden Gem Mill and the head frame still stand among scattered debris today.
 Nothing else is left of this once vibrant city.
-According to some reports, caution should be utilized in exploring this area as there is a deep, uncovered shaft not far from the base of the mill.

 Cerbat is nine miles northwest of Kingman on U.S. 93 at a historical marker near Milepost 62.
-Here, you get off the highway on a dirt road, heading east for 0.7 mile, then left for 0.6 mile, then right again for another two miles.
-The last stretch of this road requires a high clearance vehicle or a willingness to walk.
+Here, you get off the highway on a dirt road, heading east for 0.7 miles, then left for 0.6 miles, then right again for another two miles.
+The last stretch of this road requires a high-clearance vehicle or a willingness to walk.
 Update 2023: We’ve been notified that the Cerbat ghost town and golden gem mine are now on private property, with the owner discouraging visitors.

 Named for the rich minerals in the juniper-filled basin at the foot of Ithaca Peak, Mineral Park was founded in 1871.
-Growing quickly the settlement soon had almost 700 residents, becoming the biggest settlement in the county.
+Growing quickly, the settlement soon had almost 700 residents, becoming the most significant settlement in the county.
 A post office was established on December 31, 1872.
 Just a year later, Mineral Park took the title of county seat from nearby Cerbat.

-In addition to the mines of the area, the town became a supply point for more distant mines and a growing number of cattle ranches.
-Ready to last the duration the town soon had an assay office, five smelters, a hotel, a restaurant, several stores and a number of saloons.
-Two stagecoach stations were present in Mineral Park and in 1882; a weekly newspaper called the Mohave County Miner began.
+In addition to the area’s mines, the town became a supply point for more distant mines and a growing number of cattle ranches.
+The town soon had an assay office, five smelters, a hotel, a restaurant, several stores, and several saloons ready to last the duration.
+Two stagecoach stations were present in Mineral Park, and in 1882, a weekly newspaper called the Mohave County Miner began.
 In 1883, Mineral Park prospered further when the Atlantic and Pacific Railroad was completed just 20 miles to the south.
 This cut the costs of transporting ore and supplies dramatically.

-However, what Mineral Springs didn’t count on was the small settlement of Kingman, built to service the railroad, would begin to grow so fast.
-In spite of the Mohave County Miner’s best efforts to downplay the possibility of Kingman ever amounting to much, over the next five years, Kingman continued to prosper as a supply center for the area mines, as well as a commercial center for travelers through the area.
+However, Mineral Springs didn’t count on the small settlement of Kingman, built to service the railroad, which would begin to grow so fast.
+Despite the Mohave County Miner’s best efforts to downplay the possibility of Kingman ever amounting to much, over the next five years, Kingman continued to prosper as a supply center for the area mines and a commercial center for travelers through the area.

-The Mohave County Miner, once the biggest critic of moving the county seat to Kingman, gave in to economic reality and made the move from Mineral Park to the new county seat of Kingman.
+The Mohave County Miner, once the most prominent critic of moving the county seat to Kingman, gave in to economic reality and moved from Mineral Park to the new county seat of Kingman.

 Today Mineral Park has all but vanished and sits upon private mining property where turquoise and copper are still being mined from the area.